Jora-Red/Group4/README.md

 ## Customer Segment

-- Tourisms
+- Tourists

-Tourisms use the application to browse attractions information, make travel plans and get to know the latest activities.
+Tourists use the application to browse attractions information, make travel plans and get to know the latest activities.

 <br/>